Skip to Main Content

 Repayment terms

-When it comes to a short-term business loan, the repayment window is usually fairly short.
-One year is common, and two years is on the long end.
+When it comes to getting a short-term loan for business, the repayment window is usually fairly short.
+Repayment terms of six months to a year are common, but terms may go up to 24 months in some cases.
 In other words, this debt shouldn’t stick around for long.

 If you have a loan with an interest rate, paying it off even faster can help you avoid interest accrual, which adds to the cost of your loan.
 Check your loan terms first because some lenders charge a penalty fee if you pay off your debt early.